aurimontem/phs/week_3/README.md

 ```
     % compile_article basic_markdown.tex
 ```
+Take a look at the output pdf.

 Alternatively, we can do this all in one step with the `build_pdf` command:
 ```
     % build_pdf basic_markdown
 ```
 Note here that we don't include the file extension for this program.
+Open `build_pdf` in vim and look through its contents-- every line is just a bash command, and the commands are spun together in a script.
 As before, we can make a macro in `vim` to run this `build_pdf` program automatically.
 First copy this program into your bin with `cp build_pdf ~/bin`.
 Then add the following line into your `~/.vimrc`:
 ```
 autocmd BufRead,BufNewFile *.md let @w=':wa:!build_pdf %:r'